sde-coursepack/sde-coursepack.github.io/modules/collaboration/_posts/2022-02-06-Build-Tools.md

 In this module, we will discuss using build tools.
 We will start in this unit by talking about what Build tools are and why we need them.
 We will then specifically look at `gradle` in the next until.

+---

 ## The problems

+When building more complicated projects, we can run into a couple issues that do not scale well when working with multiple people.

 ### Using external libraries